-What you must pay when you get these Services that are covered for you services In-Network Global emergency and travel assistance \$0 copay Assist America, INC. (AAI) No prior authorization required.
-The amount you pay for these services do not apply to your yearly maximum out-of-pocket amount.
-Global emergency and travel assistance when you become ill or injured while you are traveling more than 100 miles from your permanent residence or in a foreign country.
-Call Assist America 24 hours a day, 7 days a week at 800-872-1414 (inside the United States) or 1-609-986-1234 (outside the United States).
-See Section 3.1 for exclusions.
-This Program offers the following services: Hospital Admission Assistance Assistance in either providing funds to help you with admission into a foreign (non-U.S.) medical facility and/or validate your medical insurance with the foreign facility.
-You must repay all funds provided for hospital admittance within 45 days of the date advanced.
-Emergency Medical Evacuation When an adequate medical facility is not available in your proximity, Assist America will arrange and pay for transportation to the nearest medical facility capable of providing the required care.
-Medical Repatriation When Assist America's consulting physician and your attending physician determines that transportation is medically necessary, Assist America will arrange and pay for transportation under medical supervision to your home or to a medical or rehabilitation facility near your home once you are medically cleared for travel.
-Medical Consultation, Evaluation and Referrals Assist America is available 24 hours a day, 7 days a week, with multilingual personnel for medical consultation, evaluation and referral to Western-trained physicians.
+M/h of view moved in ove What you must pay when you get these Services that are covered for you services In-Network Global emergency and travel assistance (continued) This Program offers the following services: Hospital Admission Assistance Assistance in either providing funds to help you with admission into a foreign (non-U.S.) medicated facility and/or validate your medical insurance with the foreign facility.
+You must repay all fund provided for hospital admittance within 45 days of the date advanced. al Is Emergency Medical Evacuation When an adequate medical facility is not available in your proximity, Assist America will arrange and pay for transportation to the neare medical facility capable of providing the require care. • Medical Repatriation When Assist America's consulting physician and your attending physician determines that transportation is medically necessary, Assist America will arrange and pay for transportation under medical supervision to your home or to a medical or rehabilitation facility near your home once you are medically cleared for travel. a Medical Consultation, Evaluation and Referrals Assist America is available 24 hours a day, 7 days a week, with multilingual personnel for medical consultation, evaluation and referral to Western-trained physicians.
+Medical Monitoring Medical personnel will monitor your condition and will stay in regular communication with the attending physician and/or hospital and relay necessary and legally permissible information your family members.
+Note: All arrangements must be made through Assist America.
+To find out more about these services, as well as other services you may have access to, please contact Assist America at the phone number listed above.
+This service is only available during the first 90 consecutive days that you are away from your t